-We took over a desolate and vacant lot in 1990 and began growing a vibrant demonstration garden that is designed to inspire and educate youth and adults.
-We envision a city full of living things that celebrates our coastal environment with smart plant choices and practical garden design.
+We partnered with the SFPUC in 1990 and began growing a vibrant demonstration garden that is designed to inspire and educate youth and adults.
+We envision a city full of living things that celebrates our coastal environment with smart plant choices and practical garden design

 Explore our distinct demonstration gardens.
 We hope to inspire you!